 How long does cluster feeding last?

-Cluster feeding, where your baby wants to eat constantly for a few days, can be exhausting for both you and your little one.
-While it may seem like it will never end, the good news is that it typically only lasts 2-3 days.
+While it may seem like cluster feeding will never end, the good news is that it typically only lasts 2-3 days.
 You may feel like you have a tiny piranha for a few days, but after that, your little one may actually sleep extra.

 After this intense period of feeding, your milk supply will increase, but with your baby snoozing instead of eating, it has nowhere to go!